arleinascimento13/binary-search/README.md

 - Click the "Submit" button.
 - An alert will display the index of the number in the vector or an error message if the number is out of bounds.

-#### BIG-O Notation
-- Using the concepts of BIG O Notation to calculate the complexity of an algorithm:
-- For the function mentioned in the code of this repository: The algorithm visits each element of the array once.
-- If the array has 10 elements, the algorithm performs 10 operations.
-- f(n) = O(n)